Code-Institute-Submissions/Variant-Office/README.md

 Mainly used Bootstrap 4 when creating the site.
 I have customized a lot of the Bootstrap code in order to make it work for this project.
 I have also employed a simple Java script code for the carousel.

+Inspiration:
+When creating the projects.html page, I used the base code from (https://mdbootstrap.com/javascript/bootstrap-gallery/#modals) but I modified and added my take to it.

 Social-Links & Nav-Titles: